31 Essential Woodworking Tools Found in Most Workshops

 30. Hearing Protection

-A few of the power tools you might use, including the table saw, can get quite loud and could damage your hearing if you listen to them long term.
-A pair of earplugs or earmuffs are inexpensive and will save your hearing through the years.
+A few of the power tools you might use, including the table saw, can get quite loud and damage your hearing.
+A pair of earplugs or earmuffs are inexpensive and will save your hearing.

 31. Dust Mask

-We hope you have enjoyed reading over this list and found a few tools you didn’t think about before.
-Most of them are not essential to get started.
-A hand saw, tape measure, pencil, masking tape, drill, and sandpaper will get you well on your way to completing your first projects.
+We hope you have enjoyed reading over this list of essential woodworking tools and found a few tools you didn’t think about before.
+Some of them are not essential to get started.
+However, a hand saw, tape measure, pencil, masking tape, drill, and sandpaper will get you on your way to completing your first projects.
 Once you have gained some experience, you can move on to the circular saw, router, orbital sander, and any other tools you need to finish a project.
-The important thing is to keep working and then purchasing new tools to allow you to complete bigger, more complex projects.
+The important thing is to keep working and purchase new tools to complete more complex projects.

 If you have enjoyed our list, please share these 31 must-have woodworking tools on Facebook and Twitter.